beeplin/hyper-arrow/README.md

 ### `UID_ATTR_NAME`

-`mount` can accept a third paramter `options` to configure extra behaviors.
-If options has a key `[UID_ATTR_NAME]`, which is a unique symbol, then each DOM element created by `mount` will have a unique HTML attribute to identify itself.
-This is useful for debugging purposes, for example, checking if smart children updating or caching is working.
+`mount` can accept an optional third parameter `options` to configure extra behaviors.
+If the options has key `[UID_ATTR_NAME]`, which is a unique symbol, then each DOM element created by `mount` will have a unique HTML attribute to identify itself.
+This is useful when debugging, for example, to check if smart children updating or caching works.

 ```js
 import { mount, tags, UID_ATTR_NAME } from '../../hyper-arrow.js'